kizniche/Mycodo/docs/Inputs.md

 }
 ```

 This will decode the 2-byte payload into a temperature float value with the name "temperature".
-Set "Number of Measurements" to "1", then set the "Name" for the first channel (CH0) to "temperature" and the "Measurement Unit" to "Temperature: Celsius (°C)".
+Set "Number of Measurements" to "1", then set the "Variable Name" for the first channel (CH0) to "temperature" and the "Measurement Unit" to "Temperature: Celsius (°C)".

 Upon activation of the Input, data will be downloaded for the past 7 days.
 The latest data timestamp will be stored so any subsequent activation of the Input will only download new data (since the last known timestamp).

+This Input also allows multiple measurements to be stored.
+You merely have to change "Number of Measurements" to a number larger than 1, save, and there will now be multiple variable names and measurement units to set.

 There are several example Input modules that, in addition to storing the measurements of a sensor in the influx database, will write the measurements to a serial device.
 This is useful of you have a LoRaWAN transmitter connected via serial to receive measurement information from Mycodo and transmit it to a LoRaWAN gateway (and subsequently to The Things Network).
 The data on TTN can then be downloaded elsewhere with the TTN Input.
 These example Input modules are located in the following locations: